Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 3. What is the retinal disparity in psychology?

-Retinal disparity is one of humans’ most important cues to perceive depth.
+Retinal disparity is one of the humans’ most important cues to perceive depth.
 It includes both eyes and refers to the difference between the view that each eye experiences a given object or picture.

 4. What is called a binocular cue for the perception of distance?